Breastfeeding on Demand

 - Frequent nursing increases the fat content in your milk.
 Therefore, your baby will suffer from fewer colic symptoms, vomiting, and diarrhea.

-- Cue feeding can help your baby reach a good weight, quickly.
+- Cue feeding can help your baby reach a reasonable weight quickly.

 - Breastfeeding on demand should put your mind at ease, knowing that your baby is receiving enough milk.